genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/docs/api/foundation-layout.registeredelementconfig.md

 ## Remarks

-`elements` - array of Elements that are the content of the new item `title` - optional string which is used as the new title of the tab (defaults to be the registered name) `closable` - optional boolean which allows the item to be closed with the X button if set and true `size` - optional string describing the size of the new item (see the written documentation for more info) `id` - optional string configuring the registration ID of the new item (defaults to sequential IDs)
+`elements` - array of Elements that are the content of the new item `title` - optional string which is used as the new title of the tab (defaults to be the registered name) `closable` - optional boolean which allows the item to be closed with the X button if set and true `size` - optional string describing the size of the new item (see the written documentation for more info) `registration` - optional string configuring the registration ID of the new item (defaults to sequential IDs)

 ## Properties